MicrosoftDocs/cloud-adoption-framework/docs/scenarios/aks/eslz-network-topology-and-connectivity.md

   - Use the [Azure Application Gateway Ingress Controller (AGIC)](https://docs.microsoft.com/azure/application-gateway/ingress-controller-overview) add-on, which is a first-party managed Azure service.
   - With AGIC, deploy a dedicated Azure Application Gateway for each AKS cluster and do not share the same Application Gateway across multiple AKS clusters.
   - If there are no resource or operational constraints, or AGIC does not provide the required features, use an in-cluster Ingress controller solution like NGINX, Traefik, or any other Kubernetes-supported solution.
-- For Internet-facing and security-critical internal-facing web applications, use a Web Application Firewall (WAF) with the Ingress controller.
+- For Internet-facing and security-critical internal-facing web applications, use a Web Application Firewall with the Ingress controller.
   - Azure Application Gateway and Azure Front Door both integrate the [Azure WAF](https://docs.microsoft.com/azure/web-application-firewall/ag/ag-overview) to protect web-based applications.
 - If your security policy mandates inspecting all Internet-outbound traffic generated in the AKS cluster, secure egress network traffic using Azure Firewall or a third-party network virtual appliance (NVA) deployed in the (managed) hub Virtual Network.
 See [Limit Egress Traffic](https://docs.microsoft.com/azure/aks/limit-egress-traffic) for more details.